William Davidson Foundation

 - Active networking within their focus sectors

-- Online research to discover organizations aligned with their priorities
+- Online research to discover organisations aligned with their priorities

-- Referrals from current grantees and partner organizations
+- Referrals from current grantees and partner organisations

 - Recommendations from other grantmakers in their network